Administration

 Overnight or out of hours transfusions should be avoided unless clinically indicated by the patient’s condition.

-The following is only a guide for administration of blood components as individual hospital guidelines should be followed.
+The following is only a guide for the administration of blood components, individual hospital guidelines and procedures should be followed.

 Pretransfusion preparation essentials

-Ensure the following are in place before any transfusion:
+Ensure the following are in place before transfusion:

-• Resuscitation equipment is checked, available and in working order, and that emergency medical support is readily available.
+• Resuscitation equipment is available, in working order, and emergency medical support is readily available.

 • All transfusion equipment is: